 There are 5 Different types of Branches of Accounts are namely:

-The main objective of financial accounting is to find out the profitability and to provide information about the financial position of the concern.
+1. Financial Accounting: The main objective of financial accounting is to find out the profitability and to provide information about the financial position of the concern.
 Financial accounts present a general idea of the working of the business and permit management to control in a general way the major functions of a business, administration, production, and distribution.
-But financial accounting does not give details regarding the operating efficiency of these divisions.

 Costing enables the management to compare the price of the product available from outside suppliers in the market with the cost of the product manufactured by them and explain whether it’s profitable to produce such a product or purchase it in the market.

-It is concerned with the application of double entry system of Book-Keeping to socio-economic analysis, with the construction, estimation, and analysis of national and international Income, National or International Balance sheet.
+4. Social Accountancy: It is concerned with the application of the double-entry system of Book-Keeping to socio-economic analysis, with the construction, estimation, and analysis of national and international Income, National or International Balance sheet.